Wiz-IO/TEST/chatGPT.md

+**Write a program for GPS tracker, of QuecPython, telemetry with MQTT, LED for send data, Quectel EC200E-EU module**

 Below is an example QuecPython program that combines GPS‐position acquisition, MQTT telemetry and an LED indicator on a Quectel EC200E‑EU module.
 In this example, the built‑in GNSS (GPS) is started and queried periodically; its latitude and longitude are published via MQTT (using, for example, the public HiveMQ broker), and an LED is toggled briefly each time data is sent.
 (Make sure to adjust the pin numbers, network configuration, MQTT broker settings and any GNSS API calls to match your actual hardware and firmware version.)

 > **Note:**